Winter Energy Payment in NZ – Do you qualify?

 Brrr… Well it is suddenly a lot chillier!

-Power Compare and the Winter Energy Payment are both here to help with those bigger bills!
+Power Compare and the governement Winter Energy Payment are both here to help with those bigger bills!
 Lets start with the Winter Energy Payment.
-This is a new initiative from the government to provide superannuitant, veterans and other eligible Kiwis with an extra weekly payment to deal with the more expensive energy bills that build up when you are spending money keeping warm, healthy and dry in the colder winter months.
+This is an initiative from the government to provide superannuitant, veterans and other eligible Kiwis with an extra weekly payment to deal with the more expensive energy bills that build up when you are spending money keeping warm, healthy and dry in the colder winter months.

 Are you eligible for the Winter Energy Payment?
 Find out below where we have written up all you need to know about claiming the Winter Energy Payment in NZ as well as answering the most common questions.